 An API-based approach has been chosen as the preferred embodiment of IF-IMV, similar to IF-IMC [6].
 See Section 3 of this document for description of the abstract API and Section 4 for specific platform bindings.
+There is also a protocol binding for IF-IMV [19].

-2.2 Summary of Changes since IF-IMV 1.1
+2.2 Summary of Changes since IF-IMV 1.2

-The following changes have been made to IF-IMV since the last version (IF-IMV 1.1):
+The following changes have been made to IF-IMV since the last version (IF-IMV 1.2):